SkyTemple/c-of-time/rust/README.md

 Most of the logic of the Rust subsystem is in the `eos-rs` crate.
 The documentation for this crate is available at <https://eosrs.pmdcollab.org/>.

-Broadly speaking this crate provides two APIs:
+Broadly speaking, this crate provides two APIs:

 - The "high-level" API: This is a "handwritten" Rust-idiomatic way of interacting with the game's functions and data.
   It is generally recommended to use this API.